symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 .. note::

-    The show ``show.php`` template is left as an exercise, as it should be trivial to create based on the list ``list.php`` template.
+    The show ``show.php`` template is left as an exercise: updating it should be really similar to updating the ``list.php`` template.

 When Symfony's engine (called the :term:`Kernel`) boots up, it needs a map so that it knows which controllers to execute based on the request information.
-A routing configuration map ``app/config/routing.yml`` provides this information in a readable format:
+A routing configuration map - ``app/config/routing.yml`` - provides this information in a readable format:

 .. code-block:: yaml